-The site previously occupied by the Virgin offices is seen by its owners as having immediate redevelopment potential.
+The site as it has been vacated by long term tenants is seen as having immediate redevelopment potential.
 It is arguably the most prominent site in the town centre and the Horley Town Centre Regeneration supports major improvements.

-There is an opportunity to create a landmark development on the gateway site currently occupied by the Virgin offices.
+There is an opportunity to create a landmark development on this gateway site in accordance with its designation.
 The concept illustrated here contains a mix of offices, shops, apartments and parking.
 The service areas and car park could be 'hidden' behind active frontages in order that it does not detract from the environmental quality of the streets.
-The concept also station The proposals present exciting opportunity make better use of this important town centre asset.
-Any scheme would need master the change in levels created the railway bridge.
+The concept also includes a new public square outside the renovated ex-Kwik-Fit building, and junction-improvements.

-13.3.3.1 Transport interchange area (Horley Station)- a hub of activity and access
+13.3.4 Transport interchange area (Horley Station) - a hub of activity and access

 The station area is essential to the provision of a highly accessible public transport network in conjunction with the allocated housing sites.
 Refurbishment and improved facilities at the station would make for a more attractive offer to potential passengers.
-The Horley Town Centre Regeneration identifies an opportunity for improvements to the station and a landmark development for the town.
+The Horley town centre regeneration identifies an opportunity for improvements to the station and a landmark development for the town.